 Upon arriving at Camp Nightingale, Emma finds familiar faces and is even assigned to the same cabin.
 But when strange things start happening, she finds that digging into the past can cause serious threats in the present.
 And the closer she gets to the truth, the more she realizes it may come at a deadly price.

-I really enjoyed The Last Time I Lied overall, BUT I was able to guess “what happened” very close to the beginning, and there was an additional plot twist at the very end that I found to lack believability.
+I enjoyed The Last Time I Lied overall, BUT I was able to guess "what happened" very close to the beginning, and there was an additional plot twist at the very end that I found to lack believability.
+That being said, a lot of readers disagree with me and REALLY like this one.

 Riley Sager Books In Order

-If you prefer to read the books by Riley Sager in order, below is a chronoligical list:
+If you prefer to read the books by Riley Sager in order, below is a chronological list:

 - Final Girls (2017)